divey-khandelwal/Netflix-website-clone/README.md

 **Basic CSS Animations:** Subtle animations are added to form elements to improve user engagement.

 ## Technologies Used
 **HTML:** Used for the structure and layout of the page.
-Elements like forms, buttons, and input fields are built using semantic HTML.
+Elements like forms, buttons, and input fields are built using semantic HTML.<br>
 **CSS:** Used for styling the page.
 CSS Flexbox is utilized to create a responsive and modern layout.
 Custom fonts and colors are applied to resemble the official Netflix branding.